DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. Begin descriptions for functions that perform checks or validations and return a `boolean` with "Checks if `firstArg` ...".
+  1. Begin descriptions for functions that perform checks and return a `boolean` with "Checks if `firstArg` ...".

     ```js
     // Bad